Spectral line shape: Origins

 Observed spectral line shape and line width are also affected by instrumental factors.
-The observed line shape is a convolution of the intrinsic line shape with the instrument transfer function.
+The observed line shape is the product of the intrinsic line shape with the instrument transfer function.

 Each of these mechanisms, and others, can act in isolation or in combination.
 If each effect is independent of the other, the observed line profile is a convolution of the line profiles of each mechanism.
 Thus, a combination of Doppler and pressure broadening effects yields a Voigt profile.

 Line shape functions

 Comparison of Gaussian (red) and Lorentzian (blue) standardized line shapes.
 The HWHM (w/2) is 1.

 Plot of the centered Voigt profile for four cases.
 Each case has a full width at half-maximum of very nearly 3.6.
 The black and red profiles are the limiting cases of the Gaussian (γ =0) and the Lorentzian (σ =0) profiles respectively.